Short-Term Rental Licensing Ordinance

 Difficulty with a Short-term Rental?

 If you are experiencing a disturbance from a neighboring short-term rental, documentation is important to any future or potential enforcement.
-Please see the side panel on this page, "Short-term Rental Disturbance Resolution Process" and follow the steps.
+Please see the "STR Enforcement" tab and follow the steps.
 Depending on the problem, day, or time, each step either offers a method of resolution or assists with important documentation.

 Visit the Township Hall at 1965 N. Three Mile Road or, for guaranteed availability, schedule an appointment ahead of time through phone or email.